 Cori has recently retired from school administration, and has launched an educational consultant business.

 Cori is of German descent and speaks German.

 Button Box, zither,

-Thomas, a middle school guidance counselor, is the band's leader.
-He has a life-long affinity for the language and culture of the alpine region, and holds a Masters Degree in German.
+Thomas, a retired school guidance counselor, is the band's leader.
+He has a life-long affinity for the language and culture of the alpine region, and holds a Masters Degree in German/Education.
 His study of Germanics took him to Regensburg, Germany, where he developed his love of "true" alpine music.

 Thomas plays numerous instruments and is the driving force behind AlpenFolk.
 In addition to his role in the band, Thomas plays alphorn with the Leavenworth Alphorns.
 Their schedule can be found at www.leavenworthalphorns.org